remete22/greenspark-demo/README.md

 # greenspark test

-This is a test proejct for greenspark senior frontend job.
+This is a test project for greenspark senior frontend job.

 ## The requirement are: